 Radlett Strategic Rail Freight Interchange - there is still no resolution, but St Albans Access Forum are trying to make the most of it should it happen.
 But now there is a new twist in the tale.
 Will the whole area be used for housing?
-See Phil Escritt's report (Stile Dec 17)
+See Phil Escritt's reports (Stile Dec 17 & 18)

 In Hertfordshire and North Middlesex the main threat to the countryside arises from the pressure for development but this may also give opportunities for increased access.
 This development is controlled by the planning system.

 Ramblers volunteers need to ensure that the plans protect rights of way, open space and access.
 District Footpaths Secretaries often are a good source of information on developments within their own boroughs and districts – see Rights of Way page to contact them.